AmelySuncroll/Academic-Scripts-v1.0/Academic Scripts v1.0/ReadMeBeforeUse.txt

 	      - - Chord+ is the same feature with additional function: this script can selecting next note or chord automatically for easier work.

   end

-         end

 Arrange View scripts

 	Comments (beta)

 	  - - select and navigate between your text items (insert_empty_item in Action List)

 	end

-	Conductor Mode (beta)

-	- - decrease your project tempo to 30% low, then 20% low, then return to original tempo

 end

+P.S.
+	If you like my scripts and find it really helpful for you then please, support me via PayPal - @suncroll (https://paypal.me/suncroll) elseif
+		5536 9140 7560 5653 - Tinkoff (Maria R)
 	end

+	Any questions to email me on "amelysuncroll@gmail.com".

 end

 main()

-- - P.S.
-If you like my scripts and find it really helpful for you - please, support me via PayPal - @zubarovskaya.
-            If you don't have PayPal - feel free to email me on "amelysuncroll@gmail.com".